nishworks/Tradewinds/README.md

 ## Development Guide:

+  * **Database**
+    * We will be using sqlite for now.
+Plan is to migrate to PostgreSql when our datamodel design becomes stable.

+  * **Routes**
+    * /admin - This is the admin panel to manage this application's technicalities and view what data we store.
+                This can be accesses at http://localhost:port/admin.
+Credentials are admin/password.

   * **Directories**
       * All web application projects tend to have at least the following directories:
           * templates - To keep html templates
           * static - This directory has subdirectories - js, img and css to keep static content.
           * uploads - Temporary place to hold uploads from user